OpenAngelArena/oaa/docs/github-for-noobs.md

 ### Remotes and Updating

-- Let's first look at the different remotes we have by typing "git remote -v":
+Let's first look at the different remotes we have by typing 'git remote -v':
   ```
    git remote -v
   origin  https://GitHub.com/YOURUSERNAME/aaa (fetch)